-PCEP Extensions for PCE-initiated LSP Setup in a Stateful PCE Model draft [I-D. draft-crabbe-pce-pce-initiated-lsp] specifies procedures that can be used for creation and deletion of PCEinitiated LSPs under the active stateful PCE model.
-However, this specification is focused on MPLS networks, and does not cover remote instantiation of GMPLS paths.
-This document complements PCEP Extensions for PCE-initiated LSP Setup in a Stateful PCE Model draft by addressing the extensions required for GMPLS applications, for example for OTN and WSON networks.
+Draft [I-D. draft-crabbe-pce-pce-initiated-lsp] specifies procedures that can be used for creation and deletion of PCE-initiated LSPs in the active stateful PCE model.
+However, this specification focuses on MPLS networks, and does not cover remote instantiation of paths in GMPLS-controlled networks.
+This document complements [I-D. draft-crabbe-pce-pce-initiated-lsp] by addressing the requirements for remote-initiated GMPLS LSPs.